-7. a segment of DNA that is located in a chromosome and that codes for a specific hereditary unit
+7. a segment of DNA that is located in a chromosome and that codes for a specific hereditary unit gene a segment of DNA that is located in a chromosome and that codes for a specific hereditary unit

 9. ribonucleic acid, a natural polymer that is present in all living cells and that plays a role in protein synthesis